 Seeing Past My Stories

-Loyal reader Jon Polmar (the host of my May webinar) sent me a link to an article on Mindfulness
+Loyal reader Jon Polmar sent me a link to an article on mindfulness found in Psychology Today

 The basic point of the article is sort of two-fold -

 - Mindfulness is a terrific technique, and is best divorced from Buddhism.